AU-BCE-EE/course-modelling-2025/classes/02_28_aug/exercises/exercise_01_simple_models.md

-# Exercise 1.
-Simple transport and microbial models
+# 1. Wood chip reactor

 1. A denitrifying wood chip bioreactor is just a trench in the ground filled with wood chips.
 Nitrate (NO₃⁻) in water draining from agricultural fields is removed by bacterial denitrification, with wood organic matter as the electron donor and carbon source.